Transatlantic Post-Doctoral Fellowship for International Relations and Security (TAPIR)

 - two letters of recommendation (attached to your application or separately sent by your referee)

-All files, including letters of recommendation, should be sent as PDF files to firstname.lastname@example.org by February 01, 2013.
+All files, including letters of recommendation, should be sent as PDF files to firstname.lastname@example.org by the application deadline in the Fall.
 Incomplete or late applications will not be considered.
-Successful candidates will be informed by May 2013.
+Successful candidates will be informed by the Spring.

-Up to five Fellowships will be awarded in 2013.
+Up to five Fellowships are awarded annually.
 Fellows will be selected by a jury composed of members of the participating institutes.
 Selection criteria are the academic excellence of the candidate and the quality of the research statement.
 The decision of the jury is final and no appeal is possible.
 All candidates are informed of the outcome of their applications by email.

 For further information, please check TAPIR's website at http://www.swp-berlin.org/de/projekte/tapir/call-for-applications.html or contact: